ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/device_credentials.md

     using special characters, please make sure that the password is within the
     ```[A-Za-z0-9+-!?@#$%^&*()_`~[]{}<>,./|\:;'" ]``` range.

+If the network device supports key-based authentication, specify it as an alternative to a password.
+An SSH private key is sensitive information.
+When you add it, IP Fabric stores it encrypted
+and uses it to authenticate to matching network devices.
+Only add keys your organization has approved for this purpose,
+limited to the required devices.

 ## (Optional) Passwords for Enable Mode

 Privileged credentials are generally only necessary for configuration